Succession of Henry IV of France: Rival claimants

 Mayenne was opposed to the idea of summoning the Estates-General to elect a king, but in 1592, he finally caved in to Spanish pressure to do so.
-Mayenne opened the assembly with a symbolicall-empty chair beside him.
+Mayenne opened the assembly with a symbolically empty chair beside him.
 The influence of Spain on the assembly soon proved problematic.
 Spain sought the election of the Infanta Isabella Clara Eugenia of Spain, the daughter of Philip II of Spain and Henry III's niece and would-be-heiress under male-preference primogeniture.
 The Spanish urged the Estates-General to repeal the Salic law, which prevented the rule of a queen regnant, but in so doing, they failed to grasp a fundamental principle of the French royal succession.

 The Spanish ambassador in Paris had instructions to "insinuate cleverly" the rights of the Infanta to the French throne.
 His brief also stated that the Salic Law "was a pure invention... as the most learned and discerning of their lawyers recognise".
 The Estates-General of the Catholic League insisted that if Clara Isabella Eugenia were to be chosen, she should marry a French prince.
 Philip II, however, wanted her to marry Archduke Ernest of Austria.
 The Estates replied that "our laws and customs prevent us from calling forward as king any prince not of our nation".
 On 28 June 1593, the Paris parlement followed up by resolving "to preserve the realm which depends on God alone and recognizes no other ruler of its temporal affairs, no matter what his status, and to prevent it from being overrun by foreigners in the fair name of religion".

 While the delegates of the Estates-General dithered in Paris, Henry IV dealt a well-timed blow to their deliberations by announcing his wish to be converted from Protestantism to Catholicism, a move that effectively cut the ground from under the Catholic League's feet.
 The Estates-General sent delegates to treat with Henry's representatives, and on 8 August, most of the members of the assembly returned home.